aws-samples/amazon-personalize-live-event-contextualization/README.md

     'arn:aws:personalize:<aws-region>:<aws-account>:campaign/soccer-ux'

-**Step # 2 : Setup backend websocket server**
+**STEP # 2 : Setup Backend Websocket Server**

-The solution entails a backend websocket server which would push to all connected clients a set of personalization or contextualization instructions, every time a new event occurs during the live streaming.
-The core of the backend websocket server setup is a single step process, achieved by running the CloudFormation (CF) script as below:
+At the core of this solution is a websocket server that would push to all its connected clients a set of personalized or contextual, everytime a new event of interest occurs during a live streaming.
+Please refer to the blog at https://aws.amazon.com/blogs/media/part-3-contextualized-viewer-engagement-and-monetization-for-live-ott-events/ for more conceptual details and relevance of this websocket server.

-`cloudFormationDeploymentScript/realtime_personalization_backend_deploy.yaml`
+<<<<<<<<<< TALK ABOUT THE ROLE & POLICY REQUIRED TO RUN A CF SCRIPT>>>>>>>>>>>>>>>>>

+The websocket server setup is a single-step process achieved by running this Amazon CloudFormation(CF) script at https://github.com/aws-samples/amazon-personalize-live-event-contextualization/blob/main/cloudFormationDeploymentScript/realtime_personalization_backend_deploy.yaml.
+You may refer to this link to get familiarized with Amazon CloudFormation and how a CloudFormation template can be run from the AWS console, cli or SDK.

+At the initialization stage, this particular CF template will expect a few inputs such as

 The Amazon Personalize campaign ARN which was created in Step # 1, will be an input to this CF script, along with the AWS region (example: us-east-1) in which the campaign is deployed.